The Whole-Person Care Experience New Moms Don’t Get

 Introduction.

-From the moment you learn you’re pregnant to your baby’s first birthday, this journey should be filled with support, not stress.
+From the moment you learn you’re pregnant to your baby’s first birthday, this journey should be filled with support.
+Not stress and exhaustion.

 So, why isn’t it?